whitecube/lingua/README.md

 // Format a language in a ISO 639-2b string echo $language->toISO_639_2b(); // "fre"

+// Format a language in a ISO 639-2b string echo $language->toISO_639_3(); // "fra"

 /*
-    ... other ISO, W3C & PHP methods are to come.
+    ... other W3C & PHP methods are to come.
 */
 ```